godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 -  Posting to Facebook, Twitter, etc.
 -  Push notifications

-Making modifications to the Android export template is another use-case since using a plugin for that task allows the project to remain compatible with newer Godot versions.

 Android plugin
 --------------

 While introduced in Godot 3.2.0, the Android plugin system got a significant architecture update starting with Godot 3.2.2.
-In Godot 4.0, the new architecture became the default, rendering plugins for Godot 3.2.0 incompatible with Godot 4.0.
+The new plugin system is backward-incompatible with the previous one and in Godot 4.0, the previous system was fully deprecated and removed.
+Since we previously did not version the Android plugin systems, the new one is now labelled ``v1`` and is the starting point for the modern Godot Android ecosystem.

 As a prerequisite, make sure you understand how to set up a :ref:`custom build environment<doc_android_custom_build>` for Android.